libnifalcon/libnifalcon/README.txt

 * libnifalcon_boost_thread (optional, requires boost::thread library)
 ** Provides example of threaded device support for the falcon
-* Example Programs (all require libnifalcon, plus other libraries as specified) ** findfalcons - Prints out the number of falcon devices connected, opens first one, runs simple test (changes LED color, runs a few thousand I/O loops).
+* Example Programs (all require libnifalcon, plus other libraries as specified) ** findfalcons - Prints out the number of falcon devices connected, opens each of them (one at a time), runs simple test (changes LED color, runs a few thousand I/O loops).
 Good for making sure things 'just work'.
+** findfalcons_multi - Same as findfalcons, but all falcons at once.
+For testing multiple communications/devices.
 ** barrow_mechanics - Alastair Barrow's original implementation of the RL Stamper kinematics system used in the libnifalcon kinematics core
 ** falcon_led (requires libnifalcon_cli_base) - Simple example application for extending FalconCLIBase class.
 ** falcon_mouse (requires libnifalcon_cli_base) - Lets the falcon position control the mouse cursor